1989 Bhagalpur violence: Logain massacre

+In March 2025, amid the Nagpur violence, some right-wing social media handles shared images of cauliflowers, evoking the Logain massacre.
+In May 2025, Karnataka BJP's official account on X posted a meme celebrating the killing of Maoists in Chhattisgarh, which also had the cauliflower reference.
+In November 2025, after a landslide NDA victory in the 2025 Bihar Legislative Assembly election, Ashok Singhal, a BJP cabinet minister from Assam, posted an image of a cauliflower field on X with the caption "Bihar approves Gobi farming."
+The post drew condemnation from two members of Parliament who argued that it glorified the Logain massacre and promoted hatred of Muslims.

 Aftermath

 A three-member Commission of Inquiry was set up by the Bihar State Government consisting of Bihar High Court Judges C.P.
 Sinha and S. Samshul Hassan to investigate the riots.
 The Commission submitted its final report in year 1995 and blamed several police officers, including the superintendent of police KS Dwivedi, for failing to stop the violence.
 A second round of violence happened in March 1990.

 142 FIRs were recorded in various police stations.
 1,283 persons were accused.
 535 cases out of the 864 cases filed were closed, and most of the accused were acquitted for the lack of evidence.
 The victims accused the Congress government of doing little to stop the riots, and also of not providing them with adequate relief and rehabilitation.
 The riots happened during the tenure of the Chief Minister Satyendra Narayan Sinha, who stepped down.
 To pacify the Muslims, the Congress replaced him with Jagannath Mishra, who had become popular in the Muslim community ever since he made Urdu one of the official languages of the State.

 In his autobiography Meri Yaadein, Meri bhoolein, Sinha accused his Congress colleagues of "fanning" the riots out of personal jealousy and ill-will, specifically mentioning the former chief minister Bhagwat Jha Azad and the former speaker Shivchandra Jha.
 He also accused the Prime Minister Rajiv Gandhi of overruling his order to transfer the then superintendent of police K S Dwivedi without consulting him, although Dwivedi had completely failed to control the riots.
 He alleged that the decision was "not only an encroachment of the Constitutional right of the state government but also a step detrimental to ongoing efforts to ease tensions".
 Sinha also stated that after being dismissed as the Chief Minister, he informed Rajiv Gandhi about the "role of some Congress leaders" in the riots.